Included inXLSTAT-Base XLSTAT-Sensory XLSTAT-Marketing XLSTAT-Forecast XLSTAT-Biomed XLSTAT-Ecology XLSTAT-Psy

 In this tutorial, we are using the 150 respondents as a sample in order to study the whole population.
 This explains our choice to use the sample SD [Standard Deviation (n-1)] for the interpretation.
 In the ideal but impossible case where we could collect data for all people who shop online (i.e. online shoppers population), the population SD [Standard Deviation (n)] or population variance [variance (n)] would be more appropriate.

 What’s next: Describing a quantitative variable with box plots

 Looking for a quick and easy way to graphically describe quantitative variables?
 Box plots are the way to go.
 This tool provides five basic statistics (minimum, first quartile, median, third quartile, and maximum) at a glance, either for the overall data either by group.
 Check out our tutorials on box plots and notched box plots here.

-The following video illustrates quantitative descriptive statistics, with illustration using Excel and XLSTAT
+The following video talks about quantitative descriptive statistics, with illustration using Excel and XLSTAT